Return Air Plenum

 As a general rule the return air plenum is the cheapest part of the residential HVAC system.

-the home owner deserves a leak free system that does not restrict the SEER he is buying, and,
+a leak free system that does not restrict the equipment SEER,

 As is obvious, the return air is so important